-The Government has a National Strategy to Reduce Exposure to Lead in Drinking Water and Irish Water has developed a Draft Mitigation Plan, in consultation with the Environmental Protection Agency and the Health Service Executive.
+The Government has a National Strategy to Reduce Exposure to Lead in Drinking Water and Irish Water has developed a Mitigation Plan.
 As part of our plan we are checking for lead in drinking water at the tap as part of Ireland’s first nationwide monitoring programme.
 We are also checking for lead services as part of our metering programme.
 If we do find lead at your property we will inform you by letter and we are fast-tracking the replacement of all the public side lead service connections.

 The drinking water produced and distributed by Irish Water is free from lead however there is a possibility that lead can dissolve into water as it passes through lead pipework.
 Our records currently show there are no lead water mains in Ireland but service connections within properties can contain traces of lead, and the vast majority of lead pipes in this situation are contained within properties built up to and including the 1970's.

 Problems with lead in water supplies have been signalled since 1998, but in the absence of a national water utility, the scale of the issue is now only becoming clear.